 Aberfeldy hosts an exciting festival every year, showcasing local music artists, poets, and drama.

 This grade-A listed former watermill has been revamped as an award-winning bookshop, café and gallery, perfect for a unique literary trip.
 The Watermill has a large variety of titles, and boasts a private children’s section so the kids can browse while you treat yourself to something from the café before heading over to visit the frequently-updated art gallery.
 Also on the site is Homer – a shop selling design-led European homeware and vintage furniture.

 After all there is to do in Alberfeldy, you’re bound to be hungry.
 The town is full of indie cafes and unique restaurants perfect for day or night.

 The Habitat Café is a popular dog-friendly independent café offering homemade food, cakes and coffees.
 It also has a good selection of vegetarian and vegan options.
 Ideal after a long walk!

 The Three Lemons is a charming restaurant and bar serving great quality, affordable food.
 Make sure you try a burger or one of their excellent pizzas.

 The chocolate lounge is ideal for an after dinner stop in or midday coffee and cake.
 Explore Ian's elegant range of luxury chocolates, desserts and cakes.

 No visit to Aberfeldy is complete without a visit to the Taymouth Marina Restaurant, set on the stunning shores of the loch, overlooking the water and Drummond Hill.
 Serving locally sourced Scottish produce, having lunch or dinner here is a must-do.

-Whatever you decide to do on your trip to Aberfeldy, we have a wide range of delightful self-catering holiday homes to suit your needs.
+Whatever you decide to do on your trip to Aberfeldy, we have a wide range of delightful self-catering holiday homes to suit your needs and your group size.